 The School of Health Sciences supports the mission and vision of the University by offering fully accredited undergraduate degree programs.
-We offer degrees in Addiction Counseling, Biomedical Sciences, Healthcare Sciences, Cannabis and Medicinal Plant Science, Health Information Management, Medical Administration and Medical Assisting.
-Students interested in careers in these areas can choose from many options at both the diploma, associate and bachelor degree levels.
+We offer degrees in Addiction Counseling, Biomedical Sciences, Cannabis Business, Cannabis Sciences, Health Information Management/Technology, Healthcare Administration, Healthcare Sciences, Medicinal Plant Science, Mental Health, and Public Health.
+Students interested in careers in these areas can choose from many options at both the diploma, associate, bachelor, and master degree levels.